yuqiaoluolong/ip/README.md

-# Duke project template
+# Duke ip project User Guide

-This is a project template for a greenfield Java project.
+This is a project user guide for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.

 ## Setting up in Intellij